 Our BA (Hons) British Sign Language (BSL) and Deaf Studies degree is a ground breaking course which will appeal to anyone with an interest in working with deaf people.

-The BSL and Deaf Studies course combines historical and contemporary aspects of deaf life in the UK and beyond, providing a knowledge base for students to specialise in Interpreting Studies or Cultural Studies in their second and third years, each tailored to a wide variety of careers.
+The BSL and Deaf Studies course combines historical and contemporary aspects of deaf life in the UK and beyond, providing a knowledge base for students to specialise in Interpreting Studies or Cultural Studies, each tailored to a wide variety of careers.

 The latest National Student Survey (NSS) results show 96% of BSL and Deaf Studies students stated that they were satisfied with the BSL and Deaf Studies programme.

-You will take six compulsory modules in the first year.
-The second year consists of three compulsory modules plus three optional modules.
+Throughout the course you will take six compulsory modules, three more compulsory modules plus three optional modules.
 The options allow students to construct a programme of study to match individual career paths.
 These include BSL/English interpreting, communication support work, educational roles (including teaching) and a wide variety of other roles working with and for deaf people.
 You will be taught by a mixed deaf and hearing team, many of whom are experts in a range of topics including linguistics, interpreting practice and translation studies, community and culture, history, education, media, politics and family relationships

 BSL is a compulsory element of the course in the first two years and is highly practical to ensure continued development.
 BSL can be continued up to level 6 through the optional modules available.
 There is no BSL fluency or knowledge required to gain entry to the course but for those who do hold qualifications and skills, there are various modules available to allow the continuing enhancement of practical skills and theoretical knowledge.
 You will be assessed on your BSL skills at the interview stage in order to be placed in the most appropriate class once your studies commence.

-There are opportunities in both the second and third years to take a work placement module.
+There are opportunities to take a work placement module.
 Students can only take on work placement modules as part of their overall programme of study.